Happy Mesut-Ra, everyone!

 - Drain package of lotus root.
 Line a plate with paper towels and place slices in a single layer.
 Place two paper towels on top and add another layer of lotus root.
 Repeat until you run out of root and cover the final layer with paper towels.
 Place another plate on top, and weigh it down with something heavy-ish like a full baking canister or a two-liter bottle of soda.

 - Mix up the ingredients for the spice rub in a separate dish, set aside.

-- Heat the skillet on medium heat and add the sesame seeds.
-Cook 3-5 minutes, stirring occasionally, until lightly browned.
+- Heat the skillet over medium heat and add the sesame seeds.
+Cook 3-5 minutes while stirring them occasionally, until lightly browned.
 Transfer seeds to a mixing bowl.